caplena/knowledge-base/docs/07-02-Creating-Dashboards.md

 All charts are **interactive**, which means that **you can click on any chart element to see which texts lie behind the topics or categories** and a mouse-over shows you details on sample size, full data labels etc.

-If you would like to learn more about charts and charting with Caplena, please click (here)[Charting Article LINK] for a detailed article.
+If you would like to learn more about charts and charting with Caplena, please click [here](07-01-Creating-Charts.md) for a detailed article.

 ### Text Elements
 Text elements can be used to structure your dashboard or to add interpretations.
 For your texts you can choose between a bold type face for headings or short texts and a non-bold type face for longer interpretations and explanations.
 The color of font and background can be changed with a seamless color pallet, but you can also enter RGB codes to match your company's color scheme.